 The Digital Vision Board For The Type-A People

-If you are looking for a quick way to create your vision board, then using an app like Canva might be your best bet.
+If you are looking for a quick way to create your vision board, then using a design program like Canva might be your best bet.
+Canva is a graphic design platform that's FREE to open an account and super easy to use.
 Many people like to save pins on Pinterest that represent a goal they have.
 Sometimes those images are of a place that you want to vacation, a skill that you want to learn, a quote that you want to live by, an item that you want to save up for, and so on.
 The sky, and your creativity, are the limit.

 To create a vision board in Canva: